I'm a mid-Atlantic tinkerer and writer on many topics. I do-it-myself whenever I can, and write about the experience.

 Maintain Proper Air Pressure in Your Tires for Best Auto Performance

 If you're like me, you don't like to pay for air to inflate your tires.
-So I'm going to tell you how I find free air for your tires.
+That's what this article is all about.
 But first, we need to understand what tire pressure is best for the performance of your tires and fuel economy of your car.

-For the best gas mileage, the longest tire wear, and the best overall performance for your car, use the manufacturer's recommended tire pressure, You can find it in your owner's manual and on a sticker on the door column.
+For the best gas mileage, the longest tire wear, and the best overall performance for your car, use the manufacturer's recommended tire pressure.
+It's given in your owner's manual and on a sticker on the door column.

-What this means is that if you are checking your tire pressure in the afternoon and it's several pounds higher than manufacturer's recommendation, and you deflate the pressure to that number, you'll be underinflating your tire.
-We must take this into account when we check pressure.
+What this means is that if you are checking your tire pressure in the afternoon and it's several pounds higher than the manufacturer's recommendation, and you deflate the pressure to that number, you'll be under-inflating your tire.
+We must take this into account when we check the pressure.

-Get Free Air by Using Your Own 12-Volt Tire Inflator
+Get Free Air by Using Your Own Battery-Powered 18-Volt Tire Inflator

 Most folks do not remember to check the air pressure in their spare tire when they check the four mounted tires.
 I know from personal experience.
 A family member had a flat tire recently and when a good Samaritan stopped to help, they found that her spare tire was also flat.
 A lot of grief would have been saved if the spare tire had been checked and was ready to go.